 Over the years, the holiday has been transformed.
 Perhaps most interestingly, the official U.S. holiday began as an anti-war movement by poet, author and social activist Julia Ward Howe and social activist Anna Jarvis in 1872.
 Howe worked for and aided many women’s rights and suffrage groups and helped to promote a ‘Mother’s Peace Day’ after the American Civil War and Europe’s Franco-Prussian War.
 This was a call to women to gather once a year to support the peace movement.
 The holiday was officially added to the calendar in 1914.

-But Mother’s Day’s feminist image eventually faded into commercialism, and the women who initially fought to put the holiday on the calendar then fought to erase it.
-This Mother’s Day, we can do more than the usual last-minute flowers and chocolates: here are a few empowering ways to celebrate the significant people in your life, and while we’re at it, let’s lose the traditional sense of ‘mother’—single dads, grandparents, single-sex parents, foster parents, close friends, co-workers and the nice lady at your local grocery store all deserve some love, too.
+But Mother’s Day’s feminist image eventually faded into commercialism, and the women who initially fought to put the holiday on the calendar later fought to erase it.
+This Mother’s Day, we can do more than the usual last-minute flowers, chocolates, and Zoom calls: here are a few empowering ways to celebrate the significant people in your life.
+And, while we’re at it, let’s lose the traditional sense of ‘mother’—single dads, grandparents, single-sex parents, foster parents, close friends, and co-workers all deserve some love, too.

 Let’s stop assuming what Mom wants and let them decide what they’d like to spend the day doing.
-Whether it’s some time for self-care, a nice meal, a bit of dancing at a concert or simply doing nothing at all—put the decision back in their hands.
+Whether it’s some time for self-care, a nice meal, a bit of dancing, or simply doing nothing at all—put the decision back in their hands.

 The link between brunch and women’s rights may not be an obvious one, but it turns out that your French toast is laced with liberation.
 Before the turn of the 20th century, women weren’t allowed to dine out in public without a male chaperone.
-The women who helped to overturn this rule were the same women who fought for women’s right to vote, and in 1907 Harriet Stanton Blatch—daughter of suffragist Elizabeth Candy Stanton—sued the reputable Hoffman House restaurant for refusing to let them eat there.
+The women who helped to overturn this rule were the same women who fought for some women’s right to vote, and in 1907 Harriet Stanton Blatch—daughter of suffragist Elizabeth Candy Stanton—sued the reputable Hoffman House restaurant for refusing to let them eat there.
 After pressure from feminists, this rule eventually gave way.
 From the 1930s, brunch was seen as a way to save time and money, cutting down the number of hours women were spending cooking and cleaning—a far cry from the long, lazy brunches we enjoy today.
 Although our attitude towards it has changed, the sentiment behind brunch remains the same—a luxury meal to take time over.
-So relax, forget the washing up and sit back with Mom to enjoy a lengthy brunch date somewhere nice.
+So help Mom relax and make them a beautiful brunch (or take them out somewhere if you’re comfortable with it).

 Mom's (not always) the word

-People often forget that moms have things going on in their lives other than their children.
-Mothers have friends, hobbies and talents which aren’t exclusive to diaper-changing, child-rearing and lasagna-cooking.
+People often forget that moms have lives beyond their children.
+Mothers have friends, hobbies and talents which aren’t exclusive to diaper-changing, child-rearing, and lasagna-cooking.
 Mothers also don’t always fit into the binary.
-Our traditional view of what makes a mother is ever-changing. (m)others are beyond the binary.
-They’re a person who acts as a leader, or a person of note in another’s life.
+Our traditional view of what makes a mother is ever-changing.
+Mothers are beyond the binary.
+They’re a person who acts as a leader, a caretaker, an inspiration, or a person of note in someone else’s life.
 They’re a person who goes above and beyond the call of duty.
 They’re a person who gets sh*t done.
 This Mother’s Day, ask Mom about them.
-Find out something you didn’t know about the person who brought you into the world, or the person who helped shape your world—you might be surprised at some of the things they get up to!
+Find out something you didn’t know about the person who brought you into the world, or the person who helped shape your world.

 Take an inspiration trip

 Why not use Mother’s Day as an excuse to reflect on all the strong figures in your life who’ve inspired you and your mom?
-Go to an art gallery, watch a classic film, listen to the musicians who you used to dance around your rooms to or introduce one another to some thought-provoking literature.
-Cross pollinate ideas; who knows, maybe you’ll even learn something new!
+Go to an art gallery, watch a classic film, listen to the music they used to dance around to in their room when they were your age, and introduce one-another to some thought-provoking literature.

-Whatever you choose to do this Mother’s Day, why not take the tradition back to its feminist roots, smash the patriarchy and let Mom know that they’re a strong, independent person who doesn’t need cards or chocolates to know that they’re the one?
+Whatever you choose to do this Mother’s Day, why not take the tradition back to its feminist roots and let Mom know that they’re a strong, independent person who doesn’t need cards or chocolates to know that they’re special and important in your life.